 Connect.
 Reaching out to other people is a simple way to get out of yourself.
 Performing service provides connection.
 Giving extra tips to the slaving barista, heading to the local shelter with fresh-baked cookies for community members and volunteers, or brushing snow off of your elderly neighbor’s car are really simple ways to give back.
 Time spent connecting with others grants us perspective in our own lives.
 In addition, taking the time to connect to one’s self through yoga, meditation, or any other contemplative practice can bolster one’s constitution and improve emotional regulation in day-to-day activities, and not just when one is engaged in the practice.

 Detox!
 These days, there are a lot of ways to detoxify your system.
 One nice option for a refreshing cleanse is juicing.
-Many favor the blending prowess of the Vitamix for powerful green drinks.
-Here is a recipe for a light, refreshing detox when you are stuffed with stuffing!
+Here is a recipe for a light, refreshing detox when you are stuffed with stuffing and need to cleanse!

 Journaling gets the kinks out.
 When my family gets together, there can be drama.
 Whether you have an eccentric uncle who has a bit too much nog or some other family member or friend who can be especially challenging during the holidays, journaling provides a nice refuge for the mind.